"I think I need a bath. Do you think I need a bath?" Isabela asked no one in particular.

 "Me!"
 Cameron cut him off enthusiastically, the alcohol in her system making her giddier and louder than usual.
 Fenris snorted.

 "Fine, I wager the use of my bathing rooms and call."
 Cameron, Varric and Fenris all laid their cards down, though Varric already knew the outcome as he had stacked the deck.
-Isabella laughed as Cameron wildly clapped her joy over winning.
+Isabela laughed as Cameron wildly clapped her joy over winning.

 "You have no idea how happy this makes me," she gushed to Fenris, ignoring the pot in the center of the table.